jundalisay/spblist/content/en/research/paracelsus/alchemy/notes.md

 Williams at the Bible in Little-brittain[Britain], 1650.
-Aniadum is a a[2x] celestiall body planted in us Christians Then comes Ares Ares[2x] another dispenser of Nature, Arthoicnm[Arthoicum] is red oyle, artificially extracted concerning the observation of of[2x] Winds, as when Cherionium is that in which Natture[Nature] cannot be altered, and supernaturll[supernaturall] constellations are
+Aniadum is a a[2x] celestiall body planted in us Christians Then comes Ares Ares[2x] another dispenser of Nature, Arthoicnm[Arthoicum] is red oyle, artificialy extracted concerning the observation of of[2x] Winds, as when Cherionium is that in which Natture[Nature] cannot be altered, and supernaturll[supernaturall] constellations are